tybottorff/bottorffdocs/notes/literature_notes.md

 # scRNAseq defines dynamic T cell subsets in longitudinal colon and peripheral blood samples in immune checkpoint inhibitor-induced colitis
  - n = 1 but has PBMC and colon scRNA/TCR data...
  - colon Trm, also circulating T cells, driving inflammation in colon
+# Selective expansion of a subset of exhausted CD8 T cells by alphaPD-L1 blockade
+ - 2 subsets of exhausted CD8s in chronic viral infection in mice: 1 rescued by PD-L1 blockade (less terminally differentiated), 1 not (more terminally differentiated)
 # Serum cytokines predict efficacy and toxicity, but are not useful for disease monitoring in lung cancer treated with PD-(L)1 inhibitors
  - baseline levels of IL-1β and angiogenin associated with irAEs
 # Serum immune modulators associated with immune-related toxicities and efficacy of atezolizumab in patients with non-small cell lung cancer